wulffern/aic2023/lectures/l08_pll.md

 The frequency of the clock is the frequency of the fundamental.
 If it's a digital clock (1-bit) with 50 % duty-cycle, then we know that a digital pulse train is an infinite sum of odd-harmnoics, where the fundamental is given by the period of the train.

-You must know whether you need 1 kHz, or 10 GHz frequency.

 ## Noise